Please Help Us Achieve our Shared Goals

 At the rally, the speakers addressed the crowd of between 250 and 300 people about the efforts in state legislatures in 48 states to pass bills (more than 25 hed already passed at the time) to suppress voting rights and the critical need for the U.S. Senate to pass S.1, the For the People Act and that Congress pass the John Lewis Voting Rights Advancement Act by the end of this summer.
 Indivisible Santa Fe, Indivisible SOS Santa Fe and RUNM provided the audience with actions that they could take to persuade Congress and the President of the dire necessity to pass this important legislation.

 For the People Act: Separating Fact from Fiction

-–2021 brochure published by the Brennan Center for Justice.
+–reprint of 2021 brochure published by the Brennan Center for Justice.

 Our democracy urgently needs repair.

 The “Big Lie” of widespread voter fraud in the 2020 election that motivated a violent insurrection at the Capitol has sparked an unprecedented wave of voter suppression laws in the states.
 The upcoming redistricting cycle threatens to once again be marred by extreme partisan gerrymandering that will distort congressional elections for a decade.
 And our broken campaign finance system continues to foster a widespread sense from Americans across the political spectrum that their voices simply do not count relative to big donors and entrenched interests.